18F/handbook/_pages/business-units/18f/chapters/design.md

 - **Content strategy.** We help people clarify their tone and voice, and explore the breadth and depth of their content.
 - **Information architecture.** We help people state their intent and disclose information in an intuitive way.
 - **Interaction design.** We work with people to wireframe and prototype simple, beautiful, usable interactions.
-- **Visual design.** We help people communicate clearly through visualizations and illustrations.
+- **Product design.** We help people communicate clearly through visualizations and illustrations.
 - **Service design.** We work with partners to map their customers' experiences and business processes in order to design interactions across systems and over time.

 ## Documentation